-d.
+- d.
 Technical data included in the report shall include certification by a registered professional engineer licensed in the Commonwealth of Virginia or other qualified professional, which qualifications shall be included, regarding service gaps or service expansions that are addressed by the proposed WCF, and accompanying maps and calculations demonstrating the need for the proposed WCF.

-The proposed facility will provide coverage in the vicinity of Charles Lane, which currently has low to marginal wireless coverage.
+The proposed facility will provide coverage in the vicinity of VA-522 between Mineral and Wares Crossroads, which currently has low to marginal wireless coverage.
 The applicant notes the following regarding maps, calculations, and other proprietary business information: